Proxy Voting Policy

 In situations where CenterSquare perceives a material conflict of the interest, the conflict is reported to the Chief Compliance Officer.
 It is expected that CenterSquare will abstain from making a vote decision and allow ISS to vote to mitigate the material conflict of interest.

 Some clients have, at their discretion, elected to participate in security lending programs.
-CenterSquare is unable to vote securities that are on loan under these types of arrangements.
+CenterSquare is unable to vote securities that are on loan under this type of arrangement.

-CenterSquare fully recognizes its responsibility to process proxies and maintain proxy records pursuant to applicable rules and regulations.
-CenterSquare will therefore attempt to process every vote it receives for all domestic and foreign proxies.
+CenterSquare fully recognizes its responsibility to vote proxies and maintain proxy records pursuant to applicable rules and regulations.
+CenterSquare will therefore attempt to vote every proxy it receives for all domestic and foreign securities.
 There may be situations in which CenterSquare cannot vote proxies.
 For example, the client or custodian does not forward the ballots in a timely manner.

 Proxy voting in certain countries requires shareblocking.
 Shareblocking in general refers to restrictions on the sale or transfer of securities between the execution of the vote instruction and the tabulation of votes at the shareholder meeting.
 During the blocking period, shares that will be voted at the meeting cannot be sold until the meeting has taken place and the shares are returned to the client’s custodian bank.
 The blocking period may last from several days to several weeks depending upon the market, the security and the custodian.
 CenterSquare believes that in these situations, the benefit of maintaining liquidity during the share blocking period outweighs the benefit of exercising our right to vote.
 In order to preserve the account’s liquidity, CenterSquare will generally instruct ISS to “DO NOT VOTE” these shares.